rnorth/visible-assertions/README.md

 # Visible Assertions

-> Alternative to JUnit assertions that provide a more insightful log narrative for your tests
+> Alternative to JUnit assertions that provides a more insightful log narrative for your tests

 <img src="screenshot.png" width="100%" alt="Screenshot showing example output"/>